Main Children's Room

 Welcome to the NPL Video Game Club!
 Video games are a part of so many people's lives these days, and perhaps more so now in a COVID-19 world.
-Considering in-person meetups are not a viable option at current time, why not take advantage of the wonderful opportunities technology grants us, and host an online meetup?

 Join our resident gamer Aldo as he plays a rotating selection of video games each week, ranging from retro classics to more current releases, while also leaving the door open for discussions about video games, be it gaming news, memories, or friendly debates!